March 19, 2018

 A protective notation (PNT 170023) has since been issued over a proposed caribou Candidate Conservation Area identified in the Alberta government’s 2017 Draft Provincial Woodland Caribou Range Plan.
 AWA supports the establishment of the Candidate Conservation Area as an Indigenous Protected Area co-managed by the Dene Tha’ First Nation.

-Wood bison are classified as Threatened under the federal Species At Risk Act.
-In addition, under Alberta’s Wildlife Act, certain herds located within the region of Hay-Zama or Alberta’s Bison Protection Area are listed as Endangered.
+Wood bison are classified as Threatened under the federal Species At Risk Act, in addition to being designated as Endangered or a Subject Animal under Alberta’s Wildlife Act.
 “Free-roaming wood bison found in northwestern Alberta’s Bison Protection Area are considered to be wildlife, and receive protection under the Wildlife Act.
 It is illegal to hunt, harm, or traffic in the bison within this area without a licence” (Government of Alberta 2017).

 The Bistcho wilderness is situated within the Alberta’s Bison Protection Area which was designated in 1995, and spans an area of 40,000km2.
-This area includes AWA’s Hay-Zama Area of Concern and the northern portion of AWA’s Chinchaga Area of Concern; it extends from the far northwest corner of the province south to the Chinchaga River.
-The Government of Alberta carefully monitors and controls the free-roaming bison herds found in and around Wood Buffalo National Park so as to protect both the disease-free bison herds and domestic livestock from contracting tuberculosis and brucellosis from diseased bison populations within Wood Buffalo National Park.
+This area also includes AWA’s Hay-Zama and Cameron Hills Areas of Concern, in addition to the northern portion of AWA’s Chinchaga Area of Concern; it extends from the far northwest corner of the province south to the Chinchaga River.
+The Government of Alberta carefully monitors and controls the free-roaming bison herds within the Bison Protection Area, and those found in and around Wood Buffalo National Park so as to protect the disease-free bison herds and domestic livestock from contracting tuberculosis and brucellosis from diseased bison populations within Wood Buffalo National Park.

 AWA believes that Bistcho should be protected from industrial surface disturbances, and be co-managed with resident First Nations in order to conserve ecological integrity and natural values.